KushalK04/AniMatch/README.md

 # AniMatch
 AniMatch is an application designed for all anime lovers.
 AniMatch helps users find new shows by giving anime reccomendations and allowing them to search for new shows.
+AniMatch uses a number of technologies to function.
+A majority of the functionallity can be found in index.js.
+The index.js file sets up an Express server handling user registration and login functionalities, along with fetching and displaying anime data from an Kitsu API.
+It contains middleware for form data handling, session management, and cookie parsing.
+Database connectivity with PostgreSQL is established, enabling user data storage.
+The server listens on port 3000, rendering EJS templates for different routes, handling registration and login requests, and fetching anime data upon request.

 ## By
 Kushal Kumar |